Can I Sue a Seller on an Online Marketplace?

 You do have another option.
 You may find some satisfaction in filing a complaint with the Better Business Bureau (BBB).
 As they say on their website, the BBB maintains standards for truthful advertising, investigates claims of fraud, and provides information to consumers before they buy a product.

 Buying products through eBay carries risks.
-Although most sellers conduct their businesses honorably, not all do.
-And sometimes problems arise that aren't the seller's fault.
+Although most sellers conduct their businesses with honor, not all do.
+Sometimes problems arise that aren't the seller's fault.
 FedEx, UPS, and the USPS make mistakes from time to time, too.

 If you still are unsatisfied, you can and, depending on the size of the claim, should consider a lawsuit.
 If the seller is based in your state, wonderful.
 You may be able to sue them in your local small claims court.
 If not, you will need to track them down and find a court where they can be sued.